zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 When taking a look at the challenges facing ML in production today, it is clear that a shift towards being data-centric is simply the natural mindset shift that is required.
 Latency problems can be solved by exposing data scientists to real-world data ingestion patterns.
 Fairness and bias can be avoided by inspecting the data at the moment of model training.
 Auditability trails can be kept if data is versioned and tracked as models are developed.
 The development cycle can also be accelerated vastly by creating data-centric workflows that can adapt to changing data.
 Finally, drift and data quality can be accounted for early on in the development process.

 Here is an example of a model-centric decision vs a data-centric decision, that also showcases its link with MLOps.
 Let's say a data scientist has a dataset for the last year and is tasked with developing a model.
 The model-centric way of approaching such a task would be to use the entire data to train the model with a little bit leftover as a test set to verify the model metrics.
-Perhaps hyper-parameter tuning is applied to squeeze out the maximum accuracy from the model and data.
+Perhaps hyperparameter tuning is applied to squeeze out the maximum accuracy from the model and data.

 On the other hand, a data-centric decision, and a decision that would help ultimately in production, would be to partition the data in a way that a portion of it (let's say the first three quarters of the year) is used for the training process, and the last quarter is used as a separate dataset to see how the model drifts over time.
 This would perhaps incur a slight loss in accuracy for the model, but give key information about the behavior of the model by simulating it being deployed out in the real world.

-In the end, While being model-centric has its benefits, adding data-centric decisions into the mix is ultimately what is the best path forward when applying ML in the real world.
+In the end, while being model-centric has its benefits, adding data-centric decisions into the mix is ultimately what is the best path forward when applying ML in the real world.
 With that, there is a natural synergy between this and the adoption of MLOps.

 ## Towards data-centric ML(Ops): From scripting to pipelines

 A concrete shift to data-centric machine learning often involves an ML team shifting focus from script-based development to pipeline-based development.
 Machine learning lends itself very nicely to developing in terms of pipelines because most development does consist of a sequence of steps carried out in order.

 Here it is important to make a distinction between data-driven pipelines vs task-driven pipelines.

-Said another way, this means that serious teams develop ML code as chunks of steps, using some form of tooling to isolate the orchestration of execution of steps from each other.
+This means that serious teams develop ML code as chunks of steps, using some form of tooling to isolate the orchestration of execution of steps from each other.
 This has the following benefits:

 Often this means stepping out of a notebook environment or finding some way of transporting notebook code to such a paradigm.